ashourz/Dice-Rolling-App-SwiftUi/README.md

 App developed as part of The App Brewery's Complete App Development Bootcamp.

 # Project Summary
 This project is a multi-dice rolling app.
+The dice are rolled at the press of a button or by shaking your phone.

 # Key Concepts
 - Create links between the Interface Builder files and code using IBActions and IBOutlets.